Mapping the landscape of histomorphological cancer phenotypes using self-supervised learning on unlabeled, unannotated pathology slides: Introduction

-While such approaches lead to good results, obtaining rigorous clinical annotations is time consuming and requires expertise.
-Annotations are however crucial to properly train supervised models or to further study the significance of certain histomorphologies, e.g. \textit{Johannet et al.} shows the predictive potential of tumor regions to predict immunotherapy response \cite{johannet2021using}.
-Semi and weakly-supervised approaches have emerged to alleviate this bottleneck.
-They can learn from a small subset of labeled data, and have proven to be beneficial in various applications \cite{tarvainen2017mean,miyato2018virtual,yalniz2019billion}, including histopathology \cite{xu2014weakly,campanella2019clinical,koohbanani2021self, Lu2021clam, Kanavati2020}.
-These methods range from a cluster-based approach on support vector machine for breast cancer tissue classification \cite{peikari2018cluster}, to teacher-student architectures on a large colorectal cancer datasets \cite{yu2021accurate}.
-On the other hand, weakly-supervised approaches such as multiple instance learning (MIL) naturally fit tasks for WSI label prediction \cite{Sun2020}.
-In this setting, we have a single annotation for a WSI and multiple tile instances that together conform the WSI; MIL aims to find which tile instances are correlated with the WSI annotation.
-Of especial relevance is the attention-deep MIL model \cite{ilse2018}, which introduces interpretability into a MIL deep learning model by providing attention scores to the WSI tiles.
-This model has been extensively used and adapted to histopathology \cite{chen2021pan, li2021dual, yao2020}.
+Semi-supervised and weakly-supervised approaches have emerged to alleviate this bottleneck.
+They can learn from a small subset of labeled data, and have proven to be beneficial in various applications \cite{tarvainen2017mean,miyato2018virtual,yalniz2019billion}, including histopathology \cite{xu2014weakly,campanella2019clinical,koohbanani2021self, Lu2021clam, Kanavati2020, lu2021data}.
+These methods range from a cluster-based approach on support vector machine for breast cancer tissue classification \cite{peikari2018cluster}, to teacher-student architectures on large colorectal cancer datasets \cite{yu2021accurate}.
+Multiple instance learning (MIL) naturally fits tasks for WSI label prediction \cite{Sun2020}.
+Of particular relevance is the attention-deep MIL model \cite{ilse2018}, which introduces interpretability into a MIL deep learning model by providing attention scores to the WSI tiles and has been extensively used and adapted to histopathology \cite{chen2022pan, li2021dual, yao2020}.
+However, MIL only informs about which individual tile(s) are important for a given task without giving any further information about the broader clinical and biological significance of the tiles.

-Parallel to these method developments, interest for unsupervised and self-supervised methods is growing in the field of histopathology \cite{dehaene2020, Ciga2022, chen2022optimize}; unlike other supervised approaches, these models create representations of tissue images without the need of labels and solely from information encapsulated in the image.
-This line of work has recently being applied to a range of different tasks, showing for example that tumor regions are not necessarily the best predictor for tumor mutations \cite{chen2022optimize}, that variational auto-encoders (VAEs) can disentangle morphological components of single cells from H\&E stained images \cite{lafarge2020orientation}, or that self-supervised models can be successfully used for cell nuclei segmentation \cite{sahasrabudhe2020self}.
+Parallel to these methodology advancements, interest in unsupervised and self-supervised methods is growing in the field of histopathology \cite{dehaene2020, Ciga2022, chen2022optimize, quiros2021adversarial, kim2022unsupervised, chen2022scaling, wang2022transformer}; unlike supervised approaches, these models create representations of tissue images without the need of labels and solely from information encapsulated in the image.
+This line of work has recently been applied to a range of different tasks, demonstrating for example that tumor regions are not necessarily the best predictor for tumor mutations \cite{chen2022optimize}, that variational auto-encoders (VAEs) can disentangle morphological components of single cells from H\&E stained images \cite{lafarge2020orientation}, or that self-supervised model can be successfully used for segmentation of cell nuclei \cite{sahasrabudhe2020self}.